Homemade Everything Bagels

 Frequently asked questions

-Bagels are the best on the day they are made.
-If you have any spares I highly recommend you freeze them in a layer of aluminum foil.
-I find freezing works better than room temperature or fridge.
+Bagels are best on the day they are made.
+If you have any spares, I highly recommend you freeze them in a layer of aluminum foil.
+I find freezing works better than room temperature or the fridge.

-The everything bagel is a seasoning blend made with all the toppings often used on them.
+The Everything Bagel is a seasoning blend made with all the toppings often used on it.
 For example, instead of choosing one topping of sesame seeds, poppy seeds, garlic, onion, or coarse salt, this seasoning has it all.
-That's why it is so popular too!
+That’s why it is so popular too!

 Brush them with egg white or olive oil.
 The sticky egg whites hold on to the toppings.